 What is a Common Law and Does it Protect Your Logo?

-In the United States, there are two main types of trademark protection: common law and federal registration.
-Common law is a type of trademark protection that is based on state laws instead of federal laws.
+There are two main types of trademark protection in the United States: common law and federal registration.
+Common law is a type of trademark protection based on state laws instead of federal laws.

 This means that common law trademarks are only protected in the state where they are used.
-In order to enforce your rights under common law, you would need to sue an infringer in state court.
+To enforce your rights under common law, you must sue an infringer in state court.

 Common law trademarks can be registered with the USPTO, but this is not required.
 Even if you do not register your trademark, you may still be able to assert common law rights against an infringer.